jdesiloniz/svpdev/README.md

 #### Load instructions

 There's only one load opcode (`LD`).
 As with the arithmetic instructions, `LD` can also be used with numeric values.
 In that case, the suffix `i` is also applied.
-Also take into account that in most situations bytes and words can be used indistinctively. i.e.:
+For load instructions only words are allowed:

-* `LDI A, 9`.
+* `LDI A, 0009`.
 * `LDI A, 8080`.

 But some of the instructions require a word, i.e.: